Drive sales on autopilot with ecommerce-focused featuresSee Features

 A lot of marketers believe that personalization is the domain of email only — but this isn’t true.

 Text messages can (and should) be personalized too.
 The offers, recommendations, and content of a personalized text message are tailored to the needs of the user.
 This, in turn, improves overall ecommerce sales and loyalty to the brand by:

 - Capturing the customer’s attention

-- Prevents choice overload by recommending products or services they’re likely to be interested in
+- Preventing choice overload by recommending products or services they’re likely to be interested in

 What is a personalized text message?

-Unlike the traditional one-size-fits-all messaging, personalized messages are created using the user’s data, such as:
+Unlike traditional one-size-fits-all messaging, personalized messages are created using user data, such as:

 - Buying behavior